-JCT standard form of contract (United Kingdom)
+JCT Standard Form of Contract (United Kingdom)

-The Joint Contracts Tribunal (JCT) forms in 1931 is an affiliation of interest groups within the British construction industry which operates as a forum for discussing and determining the content of the clauses of the standard form of building contracts as stated by Singh (2011b) and The Joint Contract Tribunal Limited (2016).
-The usage of JCT goes back further to the 19th Century reported by The Joint Contract Tribunal Limited (2016).
+The Joint Contracts Tribunal (JCT) formed in 1931 is an affiliation of interest groups within the British construction industry, which operates as a forum for discussing and determining the content of the clauses of the standard form of building contracts as stated by Singh (2011b) and The Joint Contracts Tribunal Limited (2016).
+The usage of JCT goes back further to the 19th century reported by The Joint Contracts Tribunal Limited (2016).
 It regularly amends the standard form of contracts with supporting documentation and practice notes.
 Even though JCT standard forms of contract have been rarely used in Malaysia but it is widely used in the United Kingdom.
-JCT is the leading provider of contract documentation, which not only covers standard forms of main and sub-contracts for each of the key procurement methods, but also guidance documents, homeowner contracts, partnering documentation, collateral warranties, and agreements as stated by The Joint Contract Tribunal Limited (2016).
+JCT is the leading provider of contracts for each of the key procurement methods, but also guidance documents, homeowner contracts, partnering documentation, collateral warranties, and agreements as stated by The Joint Contracts Tribunal Limited (2016).